Sweeten your coffee, tea and cocktails with this tasty Brown Sugar Syrup! It adds a complex palette of molasses, caramel and toffee to every sip.

 While you can buy brown sugar syrup, it’s a good idea to make it yourself and here’s why:

-- It stirs in easily to coffee drinks, tea drinks and cocktails.
+- It’s versatile with many uses.
+It stirs in easily to coffee drinks, tea drinks and cocktails.
 You can even drizzle it over pancakes, waffles, oatmeal and desserts.

-Brown sugar simple syrup is incredibly easy to make, as it’s made with only two simple ingredients.
+Brown sugar syrup is incredibly easy to make, as it’s made with only two ingredients.
 It’s so simple, but that’s why you want to use premium ingredients.

-Brown sugar is different from white sugar in both its color and in the way it is produced.
-There are a number of types of brown sugar you can use in this recipe that will alter the color and flavor ever so slightly.
+The production process and color make brown sugar different from white sugar.
+There are several types of brown sugar you can use in this recipe that will alter the color and flavor ever so slightly.

 - Light brown sugar is the most popular type, the one you are used to baking with.
 It is a combination of refined white sugar and a small amount of molasses.